DamienFloody/BikeCare/README.md

 All the applcation data is stored in a SQLite database, and I used SQLAlchemy for working with the database, as it gives the flexabilty of using ORM (Object Relational Mapper) and easier database queries.

-The website is has a simple yet responsive design which is managed by Bootstrap.
+The website is has a simple yet responsive design which is managed by Bootstrap and works well on mobile and desktop screens.

 ## Technologies